ecfeed/ecfeed.cpp/README.md

   std::string add_feedback(bool status, std::string comment, std::map<std::string, std::string> custom);
 ```

+The parameters are as follows:
-_status_ - The result of the test.
+- _status_ - The result of the test.
-_comment_ - The optional description of the execution.
+- _comment_ - The optional test execution description.
-_duration_ - The optional execution time in milliseconds.
+- _duration_ - The optional test execution time (in milliseconds).
-_custom_ - The optional map of custom key-value pairs.
+- _custom_ - The optional map of custom key-value pairs.

-Note, that each test must return a feedback, regardless whether it has passed or failed.
-Only the first execution of the 'addFeedback' takes effect.
-All subsequent executions are neglected.
+Note, that each test execution must return a feedback, regardless whether it has passed or failed.
+Only the first execution of the 'add\_feedback' method takes effect.

 Additionally, to the test generation method one optional argument can be added, namely 'label'.
 It provides a short description of the generated test suite.

+After successfully sending the execution feedback, it can be accessed (and analyzed) through the website.

 # test_provider class API